 Starting a blog and using it to promote your business can be set up within minutes.
 It's the ongoing management and marketing that will take time.

-- Create your blog.
+- Create Your Blog.
 Decide on your blogging platform, and set it up, including customization that fits your business.
 Be sure to use the same logo on your blog as on your website (if you have a separate website) to retain consistency.
-If you use a free blog platform (not recommended for business blogging), have a domain name pointing to the blog so make it easier for consumers to get to your site.
+If you use a free blog platform (not recommended for business blogging), have a domain name pointing to the blog to make it easier for consumers to get to your site.

-- Use your blog to encourage email signups.
-This is another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.
+- Use Your Blog to Encourage Email Signups.
+Signups is another great way to keep people who are interested in your business coming back to your blog, which again, gives them more opportunity to spend money with you.